moorepants/tu-delft-promotion/associate-vision-statement.rst

 With the heavy effects of coronavirus now past, I believe I have established a strong foundation for success here at TU Delft.
-I plan to lead a European Commission Horizon proposal effort in 2024 with a large consortium of companies.
+I plan to lead a European Commission Horizon proposal effort in 2024 with a large bicycle company.
 I am leading a work package for an NWO Perspectief proposal to increase movement with sports.
 I intend to target an NWO Open Technology Programs to further our work in bicycle design to push performance in professional cycling sports and to take the traffic simulation modeling cohesion project outside of the simulation environment and into a living lab.
 On the education front, I want to formally publish my multibody dynamics book and then help others develop similar teaching approaches and materials here at TU Delft.
 Lastly, I want to have a lot of fun working on challenging research with my group and collaborators so that we can make the world better with more bicycles and more people riding them.

 .. raw:: latex